-A person is an 'excepted person' if, on 30 June 2005, any of the following circumstances applied to them:
+A person is an 'excepted person' if, on the last day of the income year, any of the following circumstances applied to them:

-- They were engaged in a full-time occupation (see below). - They were entitled to a disability support pension or rehabilitation allowance, or someone was entitled to a carer allowance to care for them. - They had a medical certificate (or a previous medical certificate for a disability they had that exists at 30 June 2005) that certified that: - they were disabled and were likely to suffer from that disability permanently or for an extended period - they had a physical or mental disability that prevents them from working in the next two years AND either the disability prevents them from undertaking education, vocational or on-the-job training in the next two years or they are able to undertake educational, vocational or on-the-job training, but it is unlikely the training will enable them to work within the next two years, or - they were permanently blind. - They were a person who received little or no financial support from relatives and were: - entitled to a double orphan's pension, or - unable to engage in a full-time occupation because of a permanent mental or physical disability.
+- They were engaged in a full-time occupation (see below). - They were entitled to a disability support pension or rehabilitation allowance, or someone was entitled to a carer allowance to care for them. - They had a medical certificate (or a previous medical certificate for a disability they had that existed on the last day of the income year) that certified that: - they were disabled and were likely to suffer from that disability permanently or for an extended period - they had a physical or mental disability that prevents them from working in the next two years and either the disability prevents them from undertaking education, vocational or on-the-job training in the next two years or they are able to undertake educational, vocational or on-the-job training, but it is unlikely the training will enable them to work within the next two years, or - they were permanently blind. - They were a person who received little or no financial support from relatives and were: - entitled to a double orphan's pension, or - unable to engage in a full-time occupation because of a permanent mental or physical disability.